LostArtefacts/TRX/docs/tr1/README.md

 - expanded maximum vertices of a single drawable object from 1500 to unlimited
 - expanded the number of visible enemies from 8 to 32
 - expanded the number of static mesh slots from 50 to 256
+- expanded the maximum number of music track slots from 64 to 1024
 - ported audio decoding library to ffmpeg
 - ported video decoding library to ffmpeg
 - ported image decoding library to ffmpeg